Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Analysis

 \subsection{Language Rebalancing}

-The low-resource languages in our raw data collectively represent only 0.5\%, which prevents sufficient model learning of the concepts existing in these languages or areas.
-To address this, we upsample each low-resource language to a fixed 1\% representation.
-This rebalancing, visualized in Figure~\ref{fig:lang_rebalance}, improves model performance on the low-resource language benchmark.
-Accordingly, the performance on the high-resource language slightly decreases, but still remains comparable (also applies to other English-only zero-shot retrieval tasks), which results in an overall improvement on the entire multilingual benchmark.
-Additionally, we observe a mild improvement in cultural diversity tasks, while other tasks show slightly worse results, potentially due to the reduction in Western-centric examples, as most evaluations are based on the English language.
-Full evaluation results can be found in Appendix~\ref{appendix:lang_rebalance}.
+This rebalancing, visualized in Figure~\ref{fig:lang_relance_mini}, improves model performance on the low-resource language benchmark.
+While performance on the high-resource language slightly decreases, it remains comparable across relevant English-only tasks.
+This results in an overall improvement on the entire multilingual benchmark, consistent with findings in \cite{chuang2025meta}.
+Full results are in Appendix~\ref{appendix:lang_rebalance}.